elabftw/elabftw/documentation/docs/usage/user-guide/scheduler.md

 :::tip

-When editing or deleting a recurring reservation, you can choose whether the action applies only to that reservation or to the complete series.
+When editing or deleting a recurring reservation, you can choose whether the action applies:
+- only to that reservation,
+- to that reservation and all future reservations,
+- or to the complete series.

 **Dragging or resizing a reservation in the calendar changes only that occurrence, not the complete series.**
 :::